reactoimpact/reactoimpact/README.md

 🔭 I’m currently working on CompassCal.

-🌱 I’m learning how to create desktop apps.
+🌱 I’m currently learning how to make desktop apps with Electron.js

-🤔 I’m looking for help with creating gui with C# & .NET.
+🤔 I’m looking for help with designing gui.

 <br>
 <br>